 Conclusion – Go the Extra Mile When You’re in a Scrutinized Industry

 The reality is that if your industry is under scrutiny, it’s going to be a lot tougher to survive, especially as a small business.
 But the truth is that often – even when the situation looks hopeless – you can survive.
-It’s a challenge, but if you’re willing to stick at it, and most importantly of all, go the extra mile with regards to product quality and customer care, you can thrive even when your whole industry is under scrutiny.Opinions expressed here by Contributors are their own.
+It’s a challenge, but if you’re willing to stick at it, and most importantly of all, go the extra mile with regards to product quality and customer care, you can thrive even when your whole industry is under scrutiny.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.